openvinotoolkit/model_server/docs/binary_input.md

 In order to use binary input functionality, model or pipeline input layout needs to be compatible with `N...HWC` and have 4 (or 5 in case of demultiplexing) shape dimensions.
 It means that input layout needs to resemble `NHWC` layout, e.g. default `N...` will work.
 On the other hand, binary image input is not supported for inputs with `NCHW` layout.

-To fully utilize binary input utility, automatic image size alignment can be enforced when:
+To fully utilize binary input utility, automatic image size alignment will be done by OVMS when:
 - input shape does not include dynamic dimension value (`-1`)
 - input layout is configured to be either `...` (custom nodes) and `NHWC` or `N?HWC` (or `N?HWC`, when modified by a [demultiplexer](demultiplexing.md))